 Although it is not as common as sleepwalking, nocturnal sleep-related eating disorder (NS-RED) can occur during sleepwalking.
 People with this disorder eat while they are asleep.
 They often walk into the kitchen and prepare food without a recollection for having done so.
 If NS-RED occurs often enough, a person can experience weight gain and increase their risk of developing type 2 diabetes.

-A closely related disorder, known as night eating syndrome (NES), is diagnosed when a person eats during the night with full awareness and may be unable to fall asleep again unless he/she eats.
+A closely related disorder, known as night eating syndrome (NES), is diagnosed when a person eats during the night with full awareness and may be unable to fall asleep again unless they eat.

 Symptoms of NES include the following and often persist for at least two months: